Table of Contents[Hide][Show]

 I recommend choosing a cruise that slowly winds through the downtown skyscrapers on the Chicago River.
 It’s simply gorgeous, especially on a nice-weather day or night.
 And going through the locks to get into the river and back out to Lake Michigan is fun for kids to watch.

 I highly recommend any of the architecture tours by the Chicago Architecture Foundation, especially its Chicago River tour (read my review here.)
-The foundation has a new two-hour walking tour of Navy Pier and the Chicago Shakespeare Theatre, which would be interesting for families with older children.
+The foundation offers a two-hour walking tour of Navy Pier and the Chicago Shakespeare Theatre, which would be interesting for families with older children.

 6. Chicago Children’s Museum